matiasmolinas/evolving-agents/README.md

 - Dynamic conversation flow
 - Validation and conditional logic

+## Architecture

+The framework uses a three-phase initialization pattern to manage dependencies:

+1. **Registration Phase**: Components are registered with the dependency container
+2. **Wiring Phase**: Components receive their dependencies
+3. **Initialization Phase**: Components complete their setup with proper dependencies

+This approach eliminates circular reference issues and makes the system more modular and testable.

 ## Why Another Agent Toolkit?

 Most agent frameworks focus on creating individual agents, not agent ecosystems that can build themselves.
 Key differences: